NEONScience/NEON-Data-Skills/_posts/2014-10-29-R-Basics-Getting-Started.md

 ### Vectors

-A vector is the most common and basic data structure in R and is pretty much the workhorse of R. Technically, vectors can be one of two types:
+A vector is the most common and basic data structure in R and is the workhorse of R. Technically, vectors can be one of two types:

 * atomic vectors
 * lists